Live part of their lives in water and part on land

 Most amphibians have soft, moist skin that is protected by a slippery secretion of mucus.
 They also tend to live in moist places or near water to keep their bodies from drying out.
 Many adult amphibians also have poison-producing glands in their skin, which make them taste bad to predators and might even poison a predator that bites or swallows them.
 Some of these amphibians, like poison frogs, are brightly colored as a warning: Don't eat me, or you'll be sorry!

-There are about 5,500 known amphibian species, divided into 3 main groups: salamanders, newts, and mudpuppies; caecilians; and frogs and toads.
-The largest amphibian is the Japanese giant salamander at 6 feet long (1.8 meters) and 140 pounds (63 kilograms), and the smallest is the gold frog at 0.39 inches (1 centimeter) long.
+There are about 5,500 known amphibian species, divided into three main groups: salamanders and newts, caecilians, and frogs and toads.
+The largest amphibian is the Chinese giant salamander at nearly 6 feet (1.8 meters) and 140 pounds (63 kilograms), and the smallest is the gold frog at 0.39 inches (1 centimeter) long.

 Leaping to the rescue